alex404sl/Azurage/README.md

 **Disclaimer:**

 I'm not a professional coder, and you may find areas in this script that could be refined or written more efficiently.
 However, this script serves its purpose and has been a reliable companion in my Azure testing endeavors.
 Feel free to suggest improvements or adapt the script to suit your own needs!

+This tool is intended for educational purposes only.
+Unauthorized use of this script against systems without explicit prior consent from their owners is strictly prohibited and may violate local, state, and federal laws.
+It is the responsibility of the end-user to ensure that they are complying with all applicable legal regulations.
+The developers of this script assume no liability for any misuse, damage, or illegal activity resulting from its use.
+Use responsibly.